 SECTION 10 TAX CREDIT RESERVATION PROCESS

 The reservation of Tax Credits will be made on the basis of high score within the established set-aside and geographic sub-accounts and, if need be, in the General Pool.
 Conditional reservations, as outlined in Section 19, Maximum Amount of Tax Credits Awarded, may be awarded.
 Any conditions placed on a reservation must be satisfied by the time of the Carryover Allocation or the reservation will be terminated.
 Extensions of time will not be granted.
 The application must specify all of the set-asides and/or geographic apportionments applied for by the Applicant/Co-Applicants.
-The reservation of Tax Credits will be made in three steps.
+The reservation of Tax Credits will be made based on the following three Policies and implemented with the procedures described herein.
+The Allocation and Apportionment Procedures below specifically describe the process the Division will use in allocating Tax Credits.

-A. Step One: Reservation of Set-Aside Allocations
+A. Policies of Reservation of Set-Aside Allocations

-§ 42 Nonprofit Set-Aside (IRS category, § 42(h)(5)(A)) Allocation of credits from the Non-Profit set-aside will be made to the highest scoring non-profit projects in accordance with the process outlined in Section 5, Apportionment Accounts and Initial Balances.
+§ 42 Nonprofit Set-Aside (IRS category, § 42(h)(5)(A)) Allocation of credits from the Non-Profit set-aside will be made to the highest scoring non-profit projects in accordance with the process described in this section and shown in part in Section 5, Apportionment Accounts and Initial Balances.
 If additional Tax Credits are needed to fund the proposal, Tax Credits will be distributed from the appropriate geographic apportionment until the amount remaining in the geographic apportionment is too small to fund the next highest scoring project receiving Non-Profit set-aside funds.
 Tax Credits from the Non-Profit set-aside will be allocated until the amount of Tax Credits in the set-aside is fully allocated.

 Unreserved amounts from the Nonprofit set-aside, if any, will be carried over into subsequent rounds as a minimum Tax Credit to be set-aside exclusively for Nonprofit corporations pursuant to regulation.

-USDA-RD Set-Aside (State Discretionary) Allocation of Tax Credits to the project(s) with the highest score in the USDA-RD set-aside account will be made first.
+USDA-RD Set-Aside Allocation of Tax Credits to the project(s) with the highest score in the USDA-RD set-aside account will be made first.
 Tax Credits will be allocated until the amount of Tax Credits in the set-aside is fully allocated or the amount remaining in the set-aside is too small to fund the next highest scoring project.
 Unreserved amounts from the USDA-RD set-aside if any will be returned for redistribution to the General Pool.

-Additional Tax Credits (State Discretionary) Requests for Additional Tax Credits will be made pursuant to Administrator discretion, and where exercised, in accordance with the voucher program and Additional Credits Set-Aside.
+Additional Tax Credits (State Discretionary) Requests for Additional Tax Credits will be made pursuant to Administrator discretion, and where exercised, in accordance with the Additional Credits Set-Aside.
 Unreserved amounts from the Additional Credits Set-Aside will be returned for redistribution to the General Pool.

-B. Step Two: Reservation of Geographic Apportionments
+B. Policies of Reservation of Geographic Apportionments

-After reservations are made to projects requesting set-aside funding, the Division will allocate Tax Credits to the new projects in each of the three mandated geographic sub-accounts: Clark County, Washoe County, and Other Nevada Counties.
+After reservations are made to projects requesting set-aside funding, the Division will allocate Tax Credits to projects in each of the three mandated geographic sub-accounts: Clark County, Washoe County, and Other Nevada Counties.
 Geographic allocations will be made based on high score within each set-aside.
 The Division will make Tax Credit reservations to geographic sub-accounts in the following order: (1) Clark County, (2) Washoe County, and (3) Other Nevada Counties.

 If the Division does not reserve all of the funds allocated to the Clark County sub-account, the Division will transfer any surplus Tax Credits remaining in that sub-account to the sub-account for Washoe County.
 If the Division does not reserve all of the funds allocated to the Washoe County sub-account, the Division will transfer any surplus Tax Credits remaining in that sub-account to the sub-account for Other Nevada Counties.